Heather Klimchuk: Political career

 She was considered to be part of the progressive or Red Tory wing of the PC Party.

 Personal life

 Klimchuk has a long family history with the PC Party.
 Her father worked on Premier Peter Lougheed's first electoral campaign and was a classmate of Joe Clark's at law school.
 Her public service experience prior to serving as a Member of the Legislature includes working as a researcher and writer for both Premier Lougheed and Premier Don Getty.She also assisted with the initiation of the Alberta Seniors´ information phone line.

+In the 1980s Klimchuk worked as a hair model, often entering competitions.

+Post-politics she became Director of Alberta Ballet.

 Klimchuk holds a bachelor of arts (special) from the University of Alberta in political science.
 She and her husband, Wade, have two children: Kyrsten and Keifer.